yueisad/portfolio/README.md

 # portfolio
-personal portfolio full stack web app
+A full stack web application that utilizes Sanity for the backend and React for the frontend.
+This project was made as the framework for a personal portfolio website.
 # Backend
-sanity
+Sanity

 # Frontend
-react
+React